-Nothing Happens or the Starter Motor Operates Very Slowly When you turn the ignition switch to START (III), you do not hear the normal noise of the engine trying to start.
+Nothing Happens or the Starter Motor Operates Very Slowly When you turn the ignition switch to

+When you turn the ignition switch to START (III), you do not hear the normal noise of the engine trying to start.
 You may hear a clicking sound or series of clicks, or nothing at all.
 Check these things:

 - Your car has the Immobilizer System.
-You should use a properly-coded master or valet key to start the engine (see page 63).
+You should use a properly-coded master or valet key to start the engine (see page 62).
 A key that is not properly coded will cause the immobilizer system indicator in the dash panel to blink rapidly. - Check the transmission interlock.
 If you have a manual transmission, the clutch pedal must be pushed all the way to the floor or the starter will not operate.
 With an automatic transmission, it must be in Park or Neutral.